 ARH 640 Architectural History – Introduction

-Gain a broad overview from early to pre-modern periods of western and non-western architectural development, spanning from approximately 3000 B.C. to 1890 A.D.
+Gain a broad overview of Western and non-Western architectural development from early to pre-modern periods–approximately 3000 B.C. to 1890 A.D.
 You will attain an essential frame of reference for the understanding of the cultural evolution of architecture.

 • Demonstrate understanding of the environmental, technological, cultural, political, and stylistic characteristics of historic architecture